bm2-lab/comboSC/README.md

 1. **expression_matrix**, a expression profile of the samples where rows are genes, columns are cells, and the value is counts or TPM.
 2. **cell_metadata**, a data frame, where rows are cells, and columns are cell attributes (such as cell type, detail cluster, tissues, samples, batch, etc.)
-3. **gene_metadata**, an data frame, where rows are gene id (e.g. genes), and columns are gene attributes( such as biotype, gc content, whether key gene, etc.)
+3. **gene_metadata**, a data frame, where rows are gene id (e.g. genes), and columns are gene attributes( such as biotype, gc content, whether key gene, etc.)

 ![input.png](http://www.combosc.top/combsc/static/images/metedata.png)